tunder56/twitchplays/README.md

 i decied to try to make the code for twitch plays simpler and esier to run, this is a wip so feel free to add to it as you want

-installation
+### installation

-everything needs to be in the same folder if downloading from git, pyautogui will also need to be installed along with pyput
+1. install the latest version of conda from here https://conda.io/miniconda.html

+2. download and run the file called twitch plays installer from the git

+3. run the file called FIRST_TIME_SETUP_runtwtichplays.ps1
+    this will set up a conda enviroment and run the program within it

+3. follow the instuctions in the program you should be good to go

+p.s you can use the chat box in stream manager to test if the program is running correctly

+### profile explinations

+defult is a bunch of standed commands

+destiny is based of destiny 2 but is more or less a generic fps

+minecraft does what its says on the tin

+open world is a bunch generic openworld things such as camera movement etc

+__use the file called runtwitchplays1.ps1 after set up/first use__

+## credits
-full credit to doug doug for most if not all the code, i tried to make a launcher thing to make the process a bit more streamlined to the averange user
+full credit to doug doug for most if not all the code, as well as insperation

+i tried to make a launcher thing to make the process a bit more streamlined to the averange user,